rigofekete/asteroids/README.md

 This project is a **learning prototype / proof of concept** inspired by the classic Asteroids arcade game.
 It includes basic spaceship movement, shooting, and asteroid collisions.

-⚠️ Expect **rough edges, placeholder art, and minimal polish** — this is a work-in-progress demo rather than a full game.

 ---

 ## 📺 Demo